Russia pumps Nord Stream gas to Europe again - but it's not enough | Headlines

 Several southern EU states opposed the plan, which needs a broad majority of support in the 27-nation bloc to proceed.
 Portugal said it would hamper power production during an extreme drought.
 Spain and Greece also voiced opposition.
 "Russia is blackmailing us.
 Russia is using energy as a weapon," EU Commission President Ursula von der Leyen said on Wednesday, adding that Europe had to prepare for the worst now.

-The Kremlin says Russia is a reliable energy supplier and blames sanctions for reduced flows.
-Kremlin-controlled Gazprom had cut gas exports via the route in June to 40% of capacity, blaming sanctions for delaying the return of a pipeline turbine that Siemens Energy was servicing in Canada.
+The Kremlin, which says Russia is a reliable energy supplier, blamed sanctions for reduced flows and denied Von der Leyen's accusations of blackmail.
+"This is an absolutely wrong statement," spokesman Dmitry Peskov said on Thursday.
+Kremlin-controlled Gazprom had cut gas exports via the Nord Stream route in June to 40% of capacity, blaming sanctions for delaying the return of a pipeline turbine that Siemens Energy was servicing in Canada.

 That turbine was reported this week to be on its way back, but Gazprom said on Wednesday it had not received documentation to reinstall it and said the turbine's return and maintenance of other gear were needed to keep the pipeline running safely.
 Putin added to Europe's concerns about supplies via Nord Stream 1 by saying on Wednesday that flows could be reduced further or stopped because the quality of serviced equipment could not be assured and saying other gear needed maintenance.